Meta Announces Purple Llama AI Safety Tool, Providing Tools and Evaluation Systems to Enhance the Safety of Open Generative AI Models

 https://ai.meta.com/blog/purple-llama-open-trust-safety-generative-ai/

-a White House fact sheet .
+the White House fact sheet .

-in Software, Security, Posted by log1d_ts
+in AI, Software, Security, Posted by log1d_ts